• Skip to main content

 Can you freeze lemon bars?

 Lemon bars do not freeze well.
-If this recipe makes too many lemon bars for you, you can divide the recipe by half, and bake them in an 8×8 pan instead.
+If this recipe makes too many servings for you, you can divide the recipe by half, and bake them in an 8×8 pan instead.

 Print